Godfried Roemeratoe

-Godfried Roemeratoe (born 19 August 1999) is a professional footballer who plays as a defensive midfielder or right back.
-Born in the Netherlands, he plays for the Curaçao national football team.
+Godfried Roemeratoe (born 19 August 1999) is a professional footballer who plays as a defensive midfielder or right-back.
+Born in the Netherlands, he plays for the Curaçao national team.

 Club career

 Roemeratoe made his Eerste Divisie debut for FC Twente on 21 December 2018 in a game against N.E.C. as a 90th-minute substitute for Matthew Smith.

 On 23 August 2021, he joined Willem II on loan for the 2021–22 season.

 International career

 In March 2023, Roemeratoe received his first call-up to the Curaçao senior national team for the Nations League match against Canada and the friendly against Argentina.

+On 18 May 2026, he was named by head coach Dick Advocaat in the 26-man squad for the 2026 FIFA World Cup, marking the country's first-ever appearance at the tournament.

 Personal life

 Godfried is of Indonesian descent from his family name "Roemeratoe" which originates from Seram in the Maluku Islands.